 https://www.resus.org.uk/library/quality-standards-cpr/primary-dental-care

-Example of Medical Emergencies in the Dental Practice
+Example of Medical Emergency in the Dental Practice

-A patient attending the practice with a toothache is placed into the dental chair, a medical history is quickly reviewed and reveals no significant issues.
-An examination is carried out and the decision to extract a tooth is made.
-Following the administration of local anesthetic, the patient starts to experience the following symptoms.
+A patient attends your practice with a toothache.
+They take a seat on the dental chair, and you quickly review their medical history.
+No significant issues.
+An examination is then carried out and you realise their best course of treatment would be to extract a tooth.
+Following the administration of local anaesthetic, the patient starts to experience the following symptoms:

 • Pallor